Running Simulations

 There users can run the following two

-the ABM Model Gradle project in the mentioned order.
+commands to clean and build the ABM Model Gradle project in the mentioned order.

-./gradlew build
+./gradlew clean./gradlew build

 Figure: Compiling Model jar file using terminal commands